blajack/DeFi-Geek-NFT/english.md

 Activated by Attribute: Nebular Transmitter, Broken Nebular Transmitter, Link Controller, Antenna.
 ![Image](https://i.postimg.cc/5NGYcRz8/Linker.jpg)

-Increases the VPN limit to 60 GB and provides the opportunity to earn a share of the profits from VPN service sales.
+Provides the opportunity to earn a share of the profits from VPN service sales.

 [[up](#list-of-roles)]